 - Private Thomas Allan (Tom) Hill.

-Captain Atkinson, LCpl Beard and Private Hill had all previously served with Jayforce in Japan and would have experience of the systems used by the Commonwealth Ordnance Depot which would become invaluable shortly.
+Captain Atkinson, LCpl Beard, and Private Hill had all previously served with Jayforce in Japan and had experience with the systems used by the Commonwealth Ordnance Depot which was invaluable.

 While the Force was busy training, the Staff at the Main Ordnance Depot at Trentham had been preparing Kayforce’s equipment against the G1098 (War Equipment Table) including:

 - 345 – Vehicles